-If possible, ensure the only computer they have access to is the family device, which is set up in a visible place in your home.
+If possible, ensure the only computer they have access to is the family device set up in a visible place in your home.
 This will be easier to monitor.

 When you allow your child to have a cell phone, let them know you will check their texts.
 You can also decide whether or not you get a phone with a camera.
 Keeping your child’s phone in a place away from their rooms by a certain time at night can help eliminate inappropriate messaging or bullying.

-If cyber-bullying takes place, report it to the school and make sure it’s followed up and dealt with.
-Remember to record instances of abusive texts, emails, or posts, in case you need the details at a later time.
+If cyber-bullying occurs, report it to the school and make sure it’s followed up and dealt with.
+Remember to record instances of abusive texts, emails, or posts if you need the details later.

 Threatening messages or those that are sexually inappropriate should be reported to the police.